Maureen oil field: Processing

 Oil from the wellheads was routed to 3-phase (oil, gas, water) separators where gas and water were removed.
 Oil was treated to remove salt and was cooled, metered and pumped into the installation’s storage tanks.
 When required the oil was pumped to the Articulated Loading Column for tanker loading.
 The tanker loading rate was 20,000 bbl/hour.
 Peak production of oil was 70,000 bpd in 1984.
 Gas from the separators was compressed in one of two trains each with four stage compressors.
 Gas in excess of that required for fuel gas and gas lift was exported to Fulmar A and then to the St. Fergus terminal.

 Water injection plant includes deaeration and fine filtration equipment; water is injected into the reservoir at up to 90,000 barrels per day.

 Morag field was discovered in 1979, it came onstream in 1981 and produced 2.6 million barrels prior to shutdown in 1994.
 Mary was discovered in 1991, it came on stream in 1991 and produced 2.83 million barrels before being shut down in June 1999.
 Moira was discovered in 1988 and was developed as a single deviated well tied back to Maureen; It flowed at 5100 bpd and produced 4.2 million barrels before it was shut-in in 1999.

 Decommissioning

-The Maureen field became uneconomic in 1999 having produced 27.5 million barrels in 16 years; it was shutdown in October 1999.
+The Maureen field became uneconomic in 1999 having produced 217.4 million barrels in 16 years; it was shut down in October 1999.
 The estimated STOIIP was 397 million barrels.

 In June 2001 the Maureen installation was lifted off the seabed by injecting water under the three bases and deballasting water from the tanks.
 Once afloat six tugs towed the platform 165 nautical miles to Stord Island in Norway and broke up the structure for recycling.

 Proposals have been put forward to further exploit the residual hydrocarbons in the field.
 None have been implemented.